MrBlinky/Arduboy/board-support/readme.md

-# Arbudoy and D.I.Y variants board surport
+# Arduboy and D.I.Y variants board surport

 By adding this package to the Arduino IDE (1.8+) you can easly build games for different Arduboy variants by selecting the Arduboy board and variant from the tools menu.
 This package also contains the most popular Arduboy libraries so there's no need to install them manually.